NuTufts/lareennet/larvoxel/README.md

 Now you are inside the container (and inside a bash shell).

-Go to the `larennet` folder you cloned and run
+Go to the `lareennet` folder you cloned and run

 ```
 source set_env_vars_ubdl_container.sh